trk20/Scuffle/README.md

 These controllers are disabled on AI turns to prevent humans from playing for them.

 ## Model
+### AIPlayer
+TODO
+### Class Model.Board :
+This class handles the internal representation of the board's current state.
+It contains the methods to validate word placements, and to place them.
+Placing assumes a validation has been done before.

+### DrawPile
+- Uses a list to contain a group of Tiles with letters, can be shuffled to simulate a random draw order
+- Cannot use a set, there has to be multiple copy to have fluctuating odds for each tile
+- Tiles can be added back in (for discarding) and drawn from the pile (to remove them)
+### Hand
+- Uses a list of letters to hold up to 7 letters
+    - If possible, always fills up to the max (as long as there are letters to draw), otherwise alerts model
+- Allow to check if the hand contains a subset of letters
+- Allows to use letters, or see letters

 ## ScrabbleEvents
 ### Event Interfaces